 He carried out undergraduate and junior medical training at St Bartholomew’s and the Royal London Hospitals.
 He set out on a path as an academic endocrinologist after completing an intercalated BMedSci project on genotyping single nucleotide polymorphisms in the ghrelin and GHRH receptors.
 He completed junior medical training on the St Bartholomew’s and the Royal London rotation.

 He completed higher speciality training in Endocrinology, Diabetes and Endocrinology in the West Midlands, and has held National Institute for Health Research (NIHR) funded Academic Clinical Fellow and European Research Council Clinical Research Fellow posts.
-He completed his PhD under the supervision of Prof. Paul Stewart on the role of pre-receptor glucocorticoid metabolism (via the 11beta-hydroxysteroid dehydrogenases) in ageing, sarcopenia and metabolic diseases.
+He completed his PhD under the supervision of Professor Paul Stewart on the role of pre-receptor glucocorticoid metabolism (via the 11beta-hydroxysteroid dehydrogenases) in ageing, sarcopenia and metabolic diseases.

-In his clinical lecturer post he has investigated the role of vitamin D metabolism in determining human muscle function working with Profs Martin Hewison (IMSR) group and Prof. Neil Gittoes (Centre for Endocrinology, Diabetes and Metabolism, Birmingham Health Partners).
+In his clinical lecturer post he has investigated the role of vitamin D metabolism in determining human muscle function working with Professor Martin Hewison (IMSR) group and Professor Neil Gittoes (Centre for Endocrinology, Diabetes and Metabolism, Birmingham Health Partners).
 In doing so he has performed detailed studies integrating data from muscle function (using jump plate mechanography and grip strength analysis), body composition, high-throughput multi-metabolite vitamin D and glucocorticoid detection, metabolomics, along with gene expression from biopsies.